Posted December 12, 2017 by Mark Perna

 When it comes to educational choices and career direction, young people today don’t know what they don’t know.
 It’s not their fault; many times, they just haven’t encountered the full range of possibilities available to them.
-As parents, educators, and workforce development professionals, we have the opportunity to open their eyes to the many diverse and rewarding pathways in today’s new economy—so they can pursue employment with passion.
+As parents, educators, and workforce development professionals, we have the opportunity to open their eyes to the many diverse pathways in today’s new economy—so they can pursue employment with passion.